 - Offers to trade on CFDs only

 80.5% of retail investor accounts lose money when trading CFDs with this provider.

 Sainsbury’s shares have been under pressure for the past decade, or more accurately, since the 2008 economic global crisis.
-As a matter of fact, it is one of the most shorted stocks in the UK among hedge funds and big investment institutions.
+As a matter of fact, it is one of the most shorted stocks UK among hedge funds and big investment institutions.
 On the other hand, it is more than likely that Sainsbury’s stock currently trades at a discount, particularly when the company has seen strong demand during the Covid-19 pandemic crisis.